-After his lunch break, Greg sits back down at his desk, and he hears something weird: a pulsing… or a kind of whooshing. it’s Friday, so he’s watching the clock very closely, so maybe it’s the tick, tick, tick of the second hand?
-Nope.. not that; doesn’t match up.
-What’s more, this whooshing sound seems like it’s coming from inside his own head, and it matches perfectly the beating of his heart.
+After his lunch break, Greg sits back down at his desk, and he hears something weird: a pulsing… or a kind of whooshing.
+It’s Friday, so he’s watching the clock very closely, so maybe it’s the tick, tick, tick of the second hand?
+Nope, not that; it doesn’t match up.
+What’s more, this whooshing sound seems like it’s coming from inside his own head, and it matches the beating of his heart perfectly.

 Greg is experiencing something called pulsatile tinnitus.
 Only he doesn’t realize that’s what it is because pulsatile tinnitus isn’t exactly popularly known.
 When Greg thinks of tinnitus, he imagines buzzing and ringing sounds.
 So Greg fixates on the thrumming sound, wondering what it could mean.

 What is pulsatile tinnitus, and what does it sound like?

 Most tinnitus is defined, more or less, as a sound that only you can hear.
 Sometimes it’s a buzzing; sometimes it’s a ringing–sometimes it’s something entirely different.
 But in almost all cases, the sound is caused by an underlying issue (usually damage to or malfunctions in the ears–and only you can hear it).

 Pulsatile tinnitus is a little different.
 Technically, the sound is still generated in your ears, but it’s a real sound.
 People have made verified audio recordings of what they hear.
 The underlying causes of pulsatile tinnitus tend to be a little different than other forms of tinnitus, and as a result, the origin of the sound is different too.

 For most people, pulsatile tinnitus will sound like a rhythmic throbbing, thumping, or whooshing.
 And that rhythm will usually be in sync with your heartbeat.
 That’s because the source of the sound has to do with something called turbulent blood flow.